Performances

 Composed by Charles Dibdin

-This concert will feature Charles Dibdin’s music for Queen Mab as well as his songs and tunes composed for Garrick’s Jubilee, all in a new arrangement by John Macfarlane.
-Jane Glover will conduct a wind trio from the Orchestra of the Swan, accompanying four ‘scholar singers’ from VOCES8 in this rarely heard music from 1769.
+This concert will feature Charles Dibdin’s music for Queen Mab as well as his songs and tunes composed for Garrick’s Jubilee, all in a new arrangement by John Macfarlane, who will also act as conductor.
+A wind trio Diane Clark (flute), Thomas Caldecote (clarinet) and Philip Brookes (bassoon), from the Orchestra of the Swan will accompany former VOCES8 member Eleonore Cockerham alongside members of the VOCES8 Scholars, Hannah Littleton, Monty Charles and Dominic Felts, in this rarely heard music from 1769.

 The concert will be introduced by Paul Higgins, Trustee of SIM.